Apmds/41549_HCI_LogBookTemplate/stage2_requirements/personas/persona2_Emma.md

 ## Goals & Needs

 Emma's goal is to continue growing her blog and maintain her status as a reliable resource for readers interested in travel and literature.
 She seeks to expand her literary knowlodge by reading books from different cultures that enrich her travel experiences.
-She needs a way to exchange books easily while traveling, as well as the opportunity to find new exciting reads without the burden of packing and shipping heavy books.
+She needs a way to exchange books easily while traveling, as well as the opportunity to find new exciting reads without the burden of carrying around too many books.

 ## Pain Points & Challenges

 One challenge she faces is dealing with the logistics of tranporting books when she's constantly on the move.
 She sometimes struggles to find space for new books while traveling.

 ## Motivation